Evaluate both ears

-Indicator: Number and percent of infants who have a REFER on rescreen and received a comprehensive audiological evaluation by 3 months of age, excluding infants <1800 grams.
-(Baseline: 20.1%)
+Indicator 2.2: Percentage of infants who have a REFER on rescreen and received a comprehensive audiological evaluation by 3 months of age, excluding infants <1800 grams

 Goal: All infants with hearing loss will receive appropriate early intervention services before 6 months of age (medical, audiologic, and Early Intervention).

-Indicator: Percent of infants fitted with personal amplification within 1 month of diagnosis (Baseline: 15.3%)
+Indicator 3.4: Percentage of infants with bilateral permanent confirmed hearing loss whose parent(s) chose personal amplification and who were fitted with personal amplification within 1 month of diagnosis

 2013 - 32.7%

 Create and maintain a care map outlining expected care through the first year of life.